SooryaGeorge7/Paint-In-Cafe/README.md

 ![Header mobile view](documentation/header-smallscreens.png)
 * For all the pages there will be a header consisting of navigation links that allow you to move from one page to another.
 * The header element will also have Cafe's logo and name on far left.
 When hovered over, the cursor becomes pointer and allows you to press the logo and name which then takes you directly to the footer of the page where location , opening times and contact details are shown.
+* For smaller screen the navigation links appear when you press on toggler button that is displayed as 3 red bars top right on the smaller screen.
 ![Nav links](documentation/navlinks-largescreens.png)
 ![Nav links](documentation/navlinks-smallscreen.png)
 * The navigation links when hovered ontop or when clicked, the background color and color of text changes to #ADD0B3 and white.